mstksg/inCode/copy/entries/io-purity.md

 What would you expect to happen here?

-Remember, `print` prints out what it is passed.  `getStringFromStdin` is a computation object that gives a string when executed.
+Remember, `print` is an IO instruction prints out what it is passed.
+`getStringFromStdin` is a computation object that gives a string when executed.

 In another language, which deals with computations (and not representations of them), you would expect it to get a string from stdin and then print it.
 Sort